RegionOrebroLan/Certificate-Identity/ReadMe.md

 ### 2.5 Migrations

 We might want to create/recreate migrations.
 If we can accept data-loss we can recreate the migrations otherwhise we will have to update them.
+For each update we need to bump the migration-name suffix:

+- Initial migration: "Function"
+- First update: "Function1"
+- Second update: "Function2"

 Copy all the commands below and run them in the Package Manager Console for the affected database-context.

 If you want more migration-information you can add the -Verbose parameter:

-	Add-Migration TheMigration -Context TheDatabaseContext -OutputDir Data/Migrations -Project Project -StartupProject Project -Verbose;
+	Add-Migration Function -Context FunctionContext -OutputDir Data/Migrations -Project Project -StartupProject Project -Verbose;

 #### 2.5.1 DataProtection